 Section 1452(g)(2) of the SDWA, authorizes states to provide funding to finance State Program Management (SPM) requirements.
-These requirements are to provide technical assistance to small water systems, to provide technical assistance through source water protection programs, to develop and implement the Capacity Development Strategy, to provide Long Term 2 Enhanced Surface Water Treatment

-Rule (LT2ESWTR) assistance, to provide Stage 2 Disinfectant/Disinfection Byproducts Rule (S2DBPR) assistance, to provide Revised Total Coliform Rule (RTCR) assistance, to provide Lead and Cooper Rule (LCR) and Lead and Copper Rule Revisions (LCRR) assistance, to conduct Sanitary Surveys, and to provide Ground Water Rule (GWR) assistance.
+These requirements are to provide technical assistance to small water systems, to provide technical assistance through source water protection programs, to develop and implement the Capacity Development Strategy, to provide Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR) assistance, to provide Stage 2 Disinfectant/Disinfection Byproducts Rule (S2DBPR) assistance, to provide Revised Total Coliform Rule (RTCR) assistance, to provide Lead and Cooper Rule (LCR) and Lead and Copper Rule Revisions (LCRR) assistance, to conduct Sanitary Surveys, and to provide Ground Water Rule (GWR) assistance.
 DEQ personnel will accomplish these tasks.

-As allowed by the SDWA, DEQ reserved and specified an amount equal to ten (10) percent of the FFY 2022 capitalization grant for state program management.
-DEQ will use \$993,500.00 (see Table 2) from set-aside funds for SFY 2023 public water supply state program management.
+As allowed by the SDWA, DEQ reserved and specified an amount equal to ten (10) percent of the FFY 2023 capitalization grant for state program management.
+DEQ will use \$717,700.00 (see Table 2) from set-aside funds for SFY 2024 public water supply state program management.

-Using DWSRF funding, SELS plans to obtain additional analytical based resources and training to build Lab Capacity and Development and technical competency.
+Using DWSRF funding, DEQ's State Environmental Laboratory Services (SELS) plans to obtain additional analytical based resources and training to build Lab Capacity and Development and technical competency.
 These extended capabilities will enable the SELS to prepare for expanded support for current and new rules under the SDWA and develop the analytical methodologies needed to respond to emerging contaminants.